STAND NUMBER: 514

 The main functions of Companies House are to:

--There is also an Information Centre in London.
+There is also an Information Centre in London and offices in Edinburgh and Belfast.

 The United Kingdom has enjoyed a system of company registration since 1844.
 Today, company registration matters are dealt with in law, by the Companies Act 2006.